rmeliana/FabAcademy/docs/Principles and Practices.md

 The **Plant Nanny Robot (PNR)** is a robotic mobile platform that takes care of a plant.

 It moves itself forward or back toward natural light incidence, to keep the rose bush for longer under sunshine.
-It uses metal electrodes conect to the ground and plant stem for Reading its signals.
-According to [TED of Greg Gage in 2017](https://www.ted.com/talks/greg_gage_electrical_experiments_with_plants_that_count_and_communicate#t-120040), plants can communicate through electrical signals that can change with an external touch/motion, or also because light as [Elowan project]( https://www.media.mit.edu/projects/elowan-a-plant-robot-hybrid/overview/).
+It uses metal electrodes connected to the ground and plant stem for Reading its signals.
+According to [TED of Greg Gage in 2017](https://www.ted.com/talks/greg_gage_electrical_experiments_with_plants_that_count_and_communicate#t-120040), plants can communicate through electrical signals that can change with an external touch/motion, or also because of light as [Elowan project]( https://www.media.mit.edu/projects/elowan-a-plant-robot-hybrid/overview/).

-Para evitar esbarrar em obstáculos ou até mesmo em pessoas/animais de estimação possui um sensor que para seu movimento se necessário.

-Além do banho de sol, o PNR cuida da umidade do solo da planta.
-Através do sensor artesanal implantado no solo que avisa quando é necessário a rega (ativando a bomba d’água).
-Seu mini reservatório conta com um sensor de nível do tipo reed switch para notificar ao proprietário do nível abaixo (através de um led) e também para paralisar o sistema de rega até o reabastecimento.

-O sistema de fixação do vaso de planta ocorrerá através de molas, parafusos e porcas borboletas.

-Pessoas que precisam viajar por um curto período de tempo (duas semanas) ou que não possuem tempo hábil para os cuidados básicos das plantas podem utilizar o PNR, garantindo assim a sobrevivência dos seus amores verdinhos.
+To avoid bumping into obstacles, and even into people or pets, there is an ultrasonic sensor that stops the robot's motions if necessary.

+Beyond sunbath, the PNR takes care of soil moisture.
+Through the handmade sensor that warns when watering is needed (turning on the water pump).
+Its mini reservoir has a level sensor of reed switch type that notifies the owner about the low water level (through an LED) and also blocks the watering system until refueling.

+People who need travelling for a short period (two weeks) or that don't have enough time to basic care of their plant, can use then PNR, ensuring then the survival of their green loves.